marylyn777/Suicide-Happiness-Analysis/README.md

-#Happiness Paradox — When Well-being Doesn’t Mean Mental Health
+# Happiness Paradox - When Well-being Doesn't Mean Mental Health

 Project Overview:
 This project explores a central paradox in global well-being data: do countries with higher happiness and prosperity really experience lower suicide rates?